 With heating and cooling costs counting for nearly half the home’s total energy bill - more than $900 a year— ensuring your HVAC system is operating at peak performance is the key to keeping cool this summer.
 Be sure to:

 Get an HVAC maintenance check-up.
-Just as a tune-up of your car can improve your gas mileage, a yearly tune-up of your heating and cooling system can improve efficiency and comfort.
-Schedule an HVAC contractor to inspect your heating and cooling equipment.
+While changing filters is a must, there may be other things wrong with your HVAC system that would not be obvious to a non-professional.
+Schedule an HVAC contractor to inspect your heating and cooling equipment and make sure it is running at optimum efficiency.
 A typical maintenance check-up consists of inspecting system controls and components, and making sure connections are tightened and in safe working condition.
 Specific to cooling equipment, the contractor will inspect refrigerant levels and adjust them if necessary.
 They will also clean and adjust blower components and clean evaporator and condenser air conditioning coils.

 A smart thermostat that’s earned the ENERGY STAR is Wi-Fi enabled and can automatically adjust temperature settings in your home for optimal performance.
 ENERGY STAR certified smart thermostats have been independently certified, based on actual field data, to deliver energy savings.
 They allow you to control your home’s cooling remotely through your smartphone and quickly enter a low-power standby mode when inactive.

 Households without central air conditioning can save money using an ENERGY STAR certified room air conditioner.
-ENERGY STAR certified room air conditioners use 10 percent less energy and, on average, cost less than $70 per year to run.
+ENERGY STAR certified room air conditioners use about 10% less energy and, on average, cost less than $70 per year to run.

 Stay connected!
 ENERGY STAR certified room air conditioners with connected functionality offer additional convenience, comfort and energy savings by allowing you to turn off the unit remotely using your phone or computer, schedule changes to settings based on your needs and receive feedback on how much energy your product is using.

 Seal your ducts.
-Sealing and insulating ducts can improve the efficiency of your heating and cooling system by as much as 20 percent — and sometimes much more.
+Sealing and insulating ducts can improve the efficiency of your heating and cooling system and help you save an average of 15% on heating and cooling costs.
 Focus first on sealing ducts that run through the attic, crawlspace, unheated basement, or garage.
 Use duct sealant (mastic) or metal-backed (foil) tape to seal the seams and connections of ducts.
 After sealing the ducts in those spaces, wrap them in insulation to keep them from getting hot in the summer or cold in the winter.
 Next, look to seal any other ducts that you can access in the heated or cooled part of the house.

 If your home experiences hot ceilings and walls, uneven temperatures between rooms or high energy bills, consider adding insulation in your attic.
 This will help maintain desired temperatures throughout your home and help lower energy bills.